1G (Acetaminophen children's (chewable) 80 mg)

 Pill imprint 1G has been identified as Acetaminophen children's (chewable) 80 mg.

-Acetaminophen is used in the treatment of pain; muscle pain; sciatica; fever; transverse myelitis (and more), and belongs to the drug class miscellaneous analgesics.
-FDA has not classified the drug for risk during pregnancy.
-Acetaminophen 80 mg is not subject to the Controlled Substances Act.
+Acetaminophen is used in the treatment of muscle pain; pain; sciatica; fever; plantar fasciitis (and more), and belongs to the drug class miscellaneous analgesics.
+Risk cannot be ruled out during pregnancy.
+Acetaminophen 80 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 80 mg